smeredith/smeredith.github.io/_drafts/freebsd-laptop.md

 Chromium has a bug which make it unusable: about half the time, loading a page hangs a tab.
 The only way to recover is to kill the tab.

-Firefox appears to work correctly.
+Firefox works correctly.
 It is also faster and uses less memory than Chromium.

 ## Performance

 Performance is surprisingly good.
+Booting talkes longer than it does on Windows.
 YouTube in HD is a weak point: the machine has difficulty keeping up.
 But is no different than how the machine behaves with Windows installed.
 I think the CPU just isn't fast enough.

 The HDD is also limiting factor.
 I replaced it with an SSD and performance is even better.
-The laptop is also quieter as the SSD must run cooler than the HDD and the nearby fan doesn't run.
+The laptop is also quieter because the fan near the disk does not turn on.